Friday, June 5, 2026

-The earth wears its neck openly.
+The earth bares its neck.

 Fog fingers the tendons of valleys.